NaichenShi/NaichenShi.github.io/_pages/people.md

 </style>

 ## Prospective students
 We are actively recruiting motivated Ph.D. students to join our research lab!
 Our work lies at the intersection of data science, optimization, and manufacturing AI.
-I am happy to work with students eager to explore these areas.
+I am happy to work with students with academic ambitions who are eager to explore these areas.

 If you are a current Northwestern student, feel free to reach out to me via email.
 We welcome students from all backgrounds who are passionate about advancing research frontiers.